hchen549/cs638/README.md

 Although the correlations are giving a good overview of the most important numeric variables and multicollinearity among those variables, I wanted to get an overview of the most important variables including the categorical variables.

-The feature importance is calculated by its total contribution in reducing the impurity.
+The feature importance is calculated by its total contribution in decreasing the weighted impurity.
 In the context of the regression problem, the impurity is measured by the Mean Square Error within a node.
 The result of the tree-based model is almost consistent with the result of multiple linear regression, where weather information plays a dominant role in making prediction and information involves covid-19 are less determinant in both models.

 <img src = "images/feature_im_dt.png" width = 500>